jasonbayton/11ty/_src/android/android-enterprise-device-support/validation-process-and-information.md

 Devices listed to date have either been purchased privately or loaned to me by an OEM or reseller.
 How I obtain the devices has zero impact on the results, however those I purchase myself generally receive [far more in-depth public reporting](https://plus.google.com/+JasonBaytonX/posts/4aY2cvziZDB) than those loaned to me with a nominated contact I can report my findings to.

 Clearly I cannot afford to buy every device on the market for testing, so I’m hugely reliant on support from OEMS and resellers interested in having devices independently validated.
-To date **Sony**, **Nokia**, **Huawei**, **CAT**, **BQ** and others have been supportive of this project.
-I’m currently seeking to make contact with HTC, LG, Lenovo (Motorola), Asus, BlackBerry, and *any other GMS-certified OEMs* to grow the list.
-If you’re an **OEM** or **reseller** of Android devices, I’d accept any device, appliance or custom hardware running Android 6.0.1 or later to independently test.
+To date **Sony**, **Nokia**, **Huawei**, **CAT**, **BQ**, **Lenovo** and others have been supportive of this project.
+I’m currently seeking to make contact with HTC, Asus, OnePlus, Nothing, and *any other GMS-certified OEMs in the consumer, dedicated, or rugged space* to grow the list.
+If you’re an **OEM** or **reseller** of Android devices, I’d accept any device, appliance or custom hardware running Android 10 or later to independently test.
 Devices can be returned within a week or so.
 Use my [contact](/contact/) page to get in touch or [email me directly](mailto:jason@bayton.org).

 If you’re an **organisation** evaluating devices for deployment and wish to have them externally tested, you are also by all means welcome to contact me to discuss this also.